top of page

 I have enjoyed a 35-year career in communications and public relations in the greater Rochester area, primarily in the fields of education and healthcare.
 Writing was a huge part of that work which offered countless opportunities to use and hone my creative writing skills.

-Retirement has given me the freedom to be a late-rising spouse, an indulgent grandparent, a spontaneous friend, a Red Cross volunteer, a hospice volunteer, and a weekly reader for Reach Out Radio for the blind and visually impaired.
+Retirement has given me the freedom to be a late-rising spouse, an indulgent grandparent, a spontaneous friend, a funeral and wedding celebrant (retired), a writer, public speaker and artist.

 bottom of page